-From an early age, Andrey has had a passion for understanding how complex phenomena arise from relatively basic underlying principles; whether it be the diverse dynamics of fluid surfaces that result from simple energy minimization, or the remarkable engineering solutions produced by evolutionary algorithms.
-As a Stanford undergraduate, Andrey directed that interest toward exploring the host of phenomena that emerge in seemingly simple condensed matter systems.
-Andrey worked with Dr. David Goldhaber-Gordon to experimentally probe the interactions of electrons in moiré graphene – a regime where the addition of a hexagonal superlattice over the graphene lattice produces a fractal electronic energy structure.
+Andrey graduated from Stanford University in 2016 with a bachelors in theoretical physics and in mathematics.
+As an undergraduate, he directed that interest toward exploring the host of phenomena that emerge in seemingly simple condensed matter systems.
+Andrey worked with Dr. David Goldhaber-Gordon to experimentally probe the interactions of electrons in moiré graphene, a regime where the addition of a hexagonal superlattice over the graphene lattice produces a fractal electronic energy structure.
 By independently controlling the electron density on two sides of a junction, he was able to study previously unexplored interactions between edge states in this material.

 2017, Soros Fellow, Paul and Daisy Soros Fellowship for New Americans